-You can renew your membership online.
-Or you can pay by check made out to TWRC (Please reference membership in the memo).
+Alternatively, you can pay by check made out to TWRC (Please reference membership in the memo line).

 TWRC Wildlife Center